 WHAT IS HURLING?
-For a quick overview, watch this video!
+For a quick overview, watch the video to the right.
+While the creator mispronounces "sliotar" it is the best explanation video we have found.
 The technical definition of hurling follows, but words can't describe the speed and athleticism!
 Hurling is an ancient game and one of the national sports of Ireland.
-Widely considered to be the fastest game on grass, the game consists of two teams of 13 (in America) trying to drive a ball down the field with a stick in order to score against each other.
-Without a doubt, it is one the most skillful sports played today.
-When first experiencing a hurling match (either watching or playing), you'll notice that the components of other sports such as baseball, field hockey, rugby, and soccer are realized in the game.
-A good hurler uses many skills that require agility, bravery, fitness, hand-eye coordination, strength, and teamwork.
+It is very fast paced, high scoring and skillful.
+In Ireland, a standard team has 15 players on the field.
+In America, a standard team is 13 players.
+However, games can be played with almost any number of players.
+The game starts with a throw-in, and then follows with both teams trying to drive a ball down the field to score against each other.
+When first experiencing a hurling match (either watching or playing), you'll notice that the components of other sports such as baseball, field hockey, rugby, and soccer are used in the game.
+Players use many skills that require speed, agility, hand-eye coordination, strength, and teamwork.

-The stick, or "hurley" (called camán in Irish) is curved outwards at the end, to provide the striking surface.
+The stick, or "hurley" is curved outwards at the end, to provide the striking surface.
 The ball or "sliotar" is similar in size to a baseball but has raised ridges and is lighter than a baseball.
-(Source: GAA)
+Every player must wear a helmet.

 THE HISTORY OF HURLING Hurling is the oldest field game in Europe and, as previously mentioned, is widely considered to be the fastest game on grass.